 We have grouped our discussion of stage IV and recurrent anal cancer together as they often utilize similar treatment approaches and usually indicate metastatic disease.
 Similar treatment avenues may also be explored in each case.
 Some doctors may refer to both stage IV and recurrent cancers as ‘advanced cancer’.
 This section also explores clinical trials and genome research

 The initial chemotherapy treatment regimen for stage IV anal cancer generally involves 5-FU and cisplatin.
 Other initial treatment approaches may include paclitaxel and/or carboplatin.
-Since 2018, the immunotherapies nivolumab and pembrolizumab have also been options for patients with metastatic cancer for whom first-line therapy has not been effective.
+For more detailed information on treatment for stage IV anal cancer, please see Treatment for Anal Cancer.
+For more information on side effect management, please see our Chemotherapy page.

 The treatment for stage IV cancer has remained essentially the same since the 1970s.
 We are working to bring more attention to the issue of anal cancer so that research will advance treatment far beyond its current state.